einzboticario/st3s-gpt/README.md

 ## License

 This project is not licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.